Community Guidelines

 Masjid Fundraising

-This page explains Ahuda Center’s fundraising policy and the process organizations must follow before requesting permission to fundraise inside the masjid.
+Our fundraising policy, and the process organizations must follow before requesting permission to fundraise inside the masjid.

 Who Can Apply

-Organizations requesting to fundraise at Ahuda Center must meet baseline legal and mission requirements.
+Organizations must meet baseline legal and mission requirements.

 Legal Requirements